USS Kamehameha: Construction and commissioning

-Service History
+Service history

 Kamehameha was built by the Mare Island Naval Shipyard in Vallejo, California.
-Upon completion, she went on her first sea trials, off the coast of California.
-She conducted Missile firing tests at Cape Canaveral, Florida, after which she sailed to Pearl Harbor, Hawaii, which was her home port until 1970.
-Although Pearl Harbor was her home port, she made all of her Pacific patrols out of Apra Harbor, Guam, to permit maximum time on patrol station with a minimum transit time to and from the port.
+Upon completion, she went on her first sea trials off the coast of California.
+She conducted missile firing tests at Cape Canaveral, Florida, after which she sailed to Pearl Harbor, Hawaii.
+Although Pearl Harbor was her home port until 1970, she made all of her Pacific patrols out of Apra Harbor, Guam, to permit maximum time on patrol station with a minimum transit time to and from port.

-Kamehameha joined the United States Pacific Fleet, and the Blue Crew began her first deterrent patrol on 6 August 1966.
+Kamehameha joined the United States Pacific Fleet and the Blue Crew began her first deterrent patrol on 6 August 1966.
 In November 1966, the Gold Crew relieved the Blue Crew and returned to patrol.
 On her last Pacific patrol, the Blue Crew took her to the Pacific Missile Test Range to fire two dummy warhead missiles.
 The Blue Crew then took Kamehameha into port at Pearl Harbor to prepare for transfer to the Atlantic Fleet.

 The Gold Crew relieved the Blue Crew and spent the next few weeks in Honolulu allowing the people of Hawaii to go aboard and see the submarine named in honor of the King of Hawaii.
-In early June 1970, with the Gold Crew operating the boat, Kamehameha got underway for Charleston, South Carolina via the Panama Canal, for duty with Submarine Squadron 18, based at Charleston.
+In early June 1970, with the Gold Crew operating the boat, Kamehameha got underway for Charleston, South Carolina via the Panama Canal for duty with Submarine Squadron 18 based at Charleston.
 The submerged transit to the Panama Canal took approximately seven days, and upon arrival off the coast of Panama, Kamehameha surfaced and was met by the Panama Canal pilot who took her through.
 The passage through the canal was given priority by the canal authorities, and so little time was spent waiting to enter.
 The boat was the object of considerable curiosity from those on ships nearby, and from the onlookers ashore.
 Once clear of the canal, Kamehameha submerged again and began the final leg of the transit, passing through the Caribbean and out into the Atlantic.

 Kamehameha surfaced just east of the Charleston harbor sea buoy and waited for the tug to bring Miss Charleston on board.
 The information about Miss Charleston was in Commander Submarine Squadron 18's message of instructions for Kamehameha's arrival and had caused excitement among the bachelor junior officers.
 Both the Officer of the Deck, a lieutenant and the Junior Officer of the Deck were scanning the channel.
 One lookout reported a Navy tug just appearing in the distance.
 All binoculars were trained on the tug, and the OOD reported, "I see a female standing on the bow!"
 Thirty seconds later, he then reported, "Captain, that's not Miss Charleston, that's your wife!"
 The remark was relayed to a reporter who also had arrived on the tug, and the next day, in the Charleston newspaper, the Society page bore the headline, "That's Not Miss Charleston, That's the Captain's Wife!"
 Miss Charleston had gone to the wrong pier in the shipyard and thus missed the boat.